phagmaier/5443-Spatial-DB-Hagmaier/Assignments/P03/README.md

 # PROJECT 3

+# STILL NEED TO UPDATE CODE WHAT IS IN HERE IS NOT UPDATED
+# STILL cannot get any intersections although my code will run and show that I am getting no
+# hits so I assume that means my code is fine but I can not get intersections with random lines so something must be wrong

 # OVERVIEW
 ## In this assignemnt I used a bounding box around the United States
 ## and from that we generate random points around the edge of the bounding box